rtree/OathLock/product/DESIGN.md

 ### MVP: How to use

-  1. The buyer connects to OathLock and deposits an Oath (seller address + escrow expiration date + USDC).
-      Before depositing, they can view the seller's past Attestations and decide whether to proceed with the transaction.
+  1. The buyer connects to OathLock and deposits an Oath (seller address + escrow expiration date + USDC).Before depositing, they can view the seller's past Attestations and decide whether to proceed with the transaction.

   2. The seller connects to OathLock, and if there are no issues, ships the product and presses **"Shipped"**.
-Before pressing, they can verify:
+If there are issues, they don't ship and end the transaction (refund to buyer after expiration), as they can verify before pressing:
      - Oath contents
      - Buyer's OathLock-related Attestations
-      If there are issues, they don't ship and end the transaction (refund to buyer after expiration).

   3. After the buyer receives the product and inspects it, if there are no problems, they press **"Product inspection passed"**.
 This triggers **USDC transfer to the seller even before the expiration date**.

   4. If the buyer reports **"Not delivered/Counterfeit" with evidence URL**, the transaction is treated as failed and USDC is sent to the seller (※only reputation changes).
 Simultaneously, a record is left in the Attestation:
      - Buyer side: Purchase canceled due to non-delivery/counterfeit
      - Seller side: Transaction ended due to dispute

   5. When expiration date is reached:
      - Before shipping: Full refund to buyer
      - After shipping: Full payment to seller

 ### MVP: Key architecture